jnkather/DeepHistology/README.md

 ### autoDeepLearn

+This is the main function for training networks and to evaluate networks via cross-validation.

 Argument | Default Value | Description
 --- | --- | ---
 experiment | '' |  which experiment to load
 gpuDev     | 1 | GPU Device (1 or greater)
-maxBlockNum | 1000 | number of  (tiles) per whole slide image trainFull | false | train on full dataset after xval modelTemplate | shufflenet512 | which pretrained model backwards | false | for each experiment, work backwards binarizeQuantile | [] | split HI LO at this quantile (between 0 and 0.5), mean if empty foldxval | 3 | if cross validation is used, this is the fold aggregateMode | majority | how to pool block predictions per patient, 'majority', 'mean' or 'max' saveTileTable | false | save a table for all tile predictions for visualization in QuPath tableModeClini | XLSX | file format of clinical table, XLSX or CSV hyper | default | set of hyperparameters, default, lowresource or verylowresource valSet | [] | validation set proportion of training set to stop training early filterBlocks |  | can be NORMALIZED or STROMA or TUMOR for specific training tasks subsetTargetsBy | [] | subset the patients by a variable subsetTargetsLevel | [] | subset the patients by this level in the variable skipExistingTargets | false |  skip target prediction if result file exists
+maxBlockNum | 1000 | number of  (tiles) per whole slide image trainFull | false | train on full dataset after xval modelTemplate | shufflenet512 | which pretrained model, possible options are defined in getAndModifyNet() backwards | false | for each experiment, work backwards in the list of targets binarizeQuantile | [] | split high/low at this quantile, possible options: floating point number between 0 and 0.5 or empty (use mean) foldxval | 3 | if cross validation is used, this is the fold, possible option: any positive integer.
+If this is 0, no cross validation will be done. aggregateMode | majority | how to pool block predictions per patient, possible otions: 'majority', 'mean' or 'max' saveTileTable | false | save a table for all tile predictions for visualization in QuPath tableModeClini | XLSX | file format of clinical table, XLSX or CSV hyper | default | set of hyperparameters as defined in getDeepHyperparameters(), possible options: default, lowresource or verylowresource valSet | [] | validation set proportion of training set to stop training early filterBlocks |  | can be 'normalized' or 'stroma' or 'tumor' for specific training tasks.
+Default: empty. subsetTargetsBy | [] | subset the patients by a variable subsetTargetsLevel | [] | subset the patients by this level in the variable skipExistingTargets | false |  skip target prediction if result file exists